Kashmiri Chilli Powder vs. Regular Chilli Powder: Which One Should You Choose

 What’s the best dish to try Kashmiri chilli powder first?

 Butter chicken is a classic!
-The creamy tomato base paired with Kashmiri chilli powder gives you that rich red hue and subtle smokiness. to get started.
+The creamy tomato base, paired with Kashmiri chilli powder, gives you that rich red hue and subtle smokiness.
+To get started.

 Does Kashmiri chilli powder taste different from regular chilli powder?